NeuralEnsemble/motionclouds_website/INSTALL.md

 ``` or ```
 sh install_dependencies_macosx.sh
 ```
-* an alternative is to use a virtual machine such as for instance the one provided by the [[http://neuro.debian.net/vm.html|NeuroDebian team]].
+* an alternative is to use a virtual machine such as for instance the one provided by the NeuroDebian team (http://neuro.debian.net/vm.html).

 ### Installation in Debian-based distributions (such as Ubuntu)